rfmoz/tuptime/README.md

 tuptime
 =======

-Tuptime reports the system’s historical and statistical uptime, preserved across reboots.
-Like uptime, but with richer output.
+Tuptime reports historical and statistical system uptime, preserved across reboots.
+Like uptime, but with extended information.

 ### Sample output